RupankarCh/my-notes/Linux/Commands/Utilities/package-management.md

 Note:
-**APT / DNF / Pacman / Zypper manage system software** on Linux distros.
+**APT / DNF / Pacman / Zypper manage system software** on Linux distros and to manage **application software snap** like package manager is used.
 Go Modules manages Go libraries and Go-based tools for Go development.

 | Command / Tool    | Meaning                                        | Example                     | Result                                              |